Please note: Guided tours are temporarily on hiatus.

 Stop 3: Druid Theatre & Hollywood 2400 Block of University Blvd.

 The Civil Rights Act of 1964 ended legal segregation in all public places, including movie theaters.
 Previously blacks were barred from entering theaters or forced to use separate entrances and sit in the balcony.
 The other option was to attend all-black theaters.
 Tuscaloosa was no exception.
-The Druid Theater and the Barna Theatre served white patrons only.
-An earlier version of the Barna Theatre-called the Ritz/Capri-had a balcony for black patrons.
+The Druid Theater and the Bama Theatre served white patrons only.
+An earlier version of the Bama Theatre-called the Ritz/Capri-had a balcony for black patrons.
 The Diamond Theater, located in a nearby black commercial area dubbed the Blue Front District, served the African-American community.

 After the passage of the Civil Rights Act on July 2, 1964, blacks immediately tested the scope of their newfound rights.
 On the evening of July 8, 1964, a group of black teenagers entered the Druid Theater.
 When they were leaving they were met by a mob of whites.
 Armed blacks rushed to the scene and secreted the teenagers away under a hail of bottles and rocks.
 The next night an incident that brought Tuscaloosa into the national spotlight occurred.